sodiumjoe/xoxomoon-posts/posts/2013/09/week38.html.markdown

 ![Pediatrician](https://lh3.googleusercontent.com/-aCUA31-jJts/UjaQ-e54mVI/AAAAAAAAPIQ/EIx8FejLwY8/w1074-h1432-no/photo.JPG)

-Istanbul is definitely on  of the great cities of the world and the trip rekindled our wanderlust.
+Istanbul is definitely one of the great cities of the world and the trip rekindled our wanderlust.
 We can't wait to show Zeke what else the world has to offer.

 [More photos](https://plus.google.com/photos/109995794392976695103/albums/5924079848019628977).